 - Recognition of inequality is a first step, but Beijing needs to implement reform policies outlined at the 3rd Plenum in 2013.
 Pointing out wealth disparities openly is an important signal.
 But concrete policies that address structural factors are for now absent. - For now, CP is not at the top of the agenda.
-Momentarily, President Xi has different priorities.
-He is likely is likely directing his attention towards cementing his power at the 20th party congress.
-Don't expect major policy initiatives until then. - Tertiary redistribution, property tax pilot and improved working conditions are not enough.
+For much of 2022, President Xi had different priorities with an economy struggling with COVID lockdowns.
+Now that he has cemented power CP may be meaningfully revived in policymaking. - Tertiary redistribution, property tax pilot and improved working conditions are not enough.
 China needs to address structural factors to force change.
 Tertiary redistribution, as in charitable donations by tech giants, will not be enough to solve China's inequality problems.
 What's needed are policies focused on primary and secondary redistribution to push the Gini index below 0.4. - The CP pilot zone lacks ambitious targets.
 Zhejiang, a rich coastal province and home to many of China's tech giants, has been chosen deliberately.
 Still, the pilot's targets are extremely broad and unambitious, insdicating that policymakers are not yet serious about CP implementation.